Bruxism is chronic, involuntary grinding or clenching of teeth. It usually occurs during sleep, but it may also occur

 anxietyAggressive or competitive personalitySmoking tobacco or drinking caffeinated beverages

 Post-traumatic stress disorderFamily member with bruxismFacial or oral traumaUse of psychiatric medications, especially antidepressantsPrior serious head injuryComplication resulting from a disorder, such as Huntington's disease or Parkinson's disease

 Symptoms may include: Grinding sounds during sleepTeeth that are sensitive to heat, cold, or brushingTense facial or jaw musclesTeeth that are worn down, flattened, fractured, or chippedHairline cracks or wearing of the enamel on some teethSore teeth

 Swollen gums Headache, especially when waking in the morningDamage to the inside of the cheek—from biting or chewing

 You will be asked about your symptoms and medical history.
 An examination of your teeth and jaw will be done.
 With bruxism, teeth will have flattened tips, excessive wear, thin enamel, or sensitivity.
 X-rays may be done to check for further damage to your teeth or the underlying bone.

 Methods of treatment include:

 Your dentist may advise: A protective mouth appliance, such as a night guard.
 It can absorb the pressure of constant night grinding.Correction of misaligned teeth if your bruxism might be caused by this.

 Medication is only recommended for short-term use.
-Medications may include: Muscle relaxants before sleepMild sleeping aidsInjection of botulinum toxin (Botox) in severe cases if other treatment not working
+Medications may include: Muscle relaxants before sleepMild sleeping aidsInjection of botulinum toxin (Botox) into jaw muscle severe cases if other treatment is not working

 Bruxism that is not